Help get Team South Africa to USA World Para Surfing Championships

 Strong South African Team announced for the 2020 ISA World Adaptive Surfing Championships

 The Board of Directors of Surfing South Africa has confirmed the names of the surfers who have been selected to represent South Africa at the 2020 ISA World Para Surfing Championships.

 This is the strongest and most comprehensive team ever selected for the event.

 It is headed up by three team members who have all won medals in the AS1 (Stand) category at previous ISA World Championships.

 Antony Smyth, who won silver in 2015, gold in 2016 and silver in 2017, is the current AS1 World Champion having won his second gold in California last year.
 Grace Anderson won silver in 2018 and Jean- Paul Veaudry is a former bronze medal winner in this category.

 The experienced Daniel Nel, who recently won a medal and the hearts of many at an adaptive surfing event in Bali, will compete in the AS4 prone division and new cap Tracy McKay is included in the team in the AS4 women's division.

-New caps Jared Sacks and Sabelo Ngema have qualified in the AS-VI and AS- VIB3 divisions (Blind and Visually Impaired) while Albert Rust will earn cap number three in the AS5 (Prone assist).
-Noluthando Makalima wins her first cap in the AS5 Women's Division.
+New caps Jared Sacks and Sabelo Ngema have qualified in the AS-VI divisions (Blind and Visually Impaired) as well as Noluthando Makalima winning her first cap in the AS5 Women's Division.

-Douglas Hendrikx will become the first South African to participate in the AS3 (Sit) division with new caps Anton Wiersma and Donovan Kanes giving South Africa representation in the AS2 (Kneel) category for the first time.
+We also have two new caps in Anton Wiersma and Donovan Kanes giving South Africa representation in the AS2 (Kneel) category for the first time.

 The Team Manager is Julia Van Zyl and the coaches are Tasha Mentasti and Leon Van Zyl.